grafana/grafana/docs/sources/reference/templating.md

 <img class="no-shadow" src="/img/docs/v4/templated_dash.png">

 Templating allows you to make your dashboards more interactive and dynamic.
-They’re one of the more powerful and complex features in Grafana.
-The templating feature allows you to create variables that are shown as dropdown select boxes at the top of the dashboard.
-These dropdowns makes it easy to change the variable value and in turn quickly change the data being displayed.
+Instead of hard-coding things like server, application or sensor id in you metric queries you can use variables in their place.
+Variables are shown as dropdown select boxes at the top of the dashboard.
+These dropdowns makes it easy to change the data being displayed in your dashboard.

 ## What is a variable?